OraMUC/table-api-generator/docs/getting-started.md

 BEGIN
   FOR i IN (SELECT table_name FROM user_tables /*WHERE...*/) LOOP
     om_tapigen.compile_api(
-      --these are the defaults, align to your needs, you can omit unchanged parameters p_table_name                  => i.table_name,
+      --these are the defaults, align it to your needs --you can omit unchanged parameters
+      p_table_name                  => i.table_name,
       p_owner                       => user,
       p_enable_insertion_of_rows    => true,